MicrosoftDocs/azure-docs-powershell/azps-7.3.2/Az.ImportExport/Remove-AzImportExport.md

 Deletes an existing job.
 Only jobs in the Creating or Completed states can be deleted.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.importexport/remove-azimportexport) for up-to-date information.

 ## SYNTAX

 ### Delete (Default)